amitosdev/mysterio/README.md

 Mysterio combines your local config files and AWS Secrets Manager into a single, easy-to-use configuration object.
 No more juggling multiple configuration sources or worrying about where your settings live - everything is merged intelligently at runtime.

+## Upgrading from v2.x?

+See the [Migration Guide](MIGRATION-v3.md) for detailed instructions on upgrading from v2.x to v3.0.

 ## Why Mysterio?

 ### Single Source of Truth